BND Hamburger Icon

 Conduct a SWOT analysis to help your team members grow their strengths and boost their personal development, becoming the best versions of themselves.

-Examples of blue ocean strategy
+Examples of blue ocean marketing

 The blue ocean strategy might sound new, but businesses have been successfully using it for quite some time — even before Kim and Mauborgne named the approach.
 Here are three examples.